DiegoVallarino/Paper-Network-Based-Latent-Heterogeneity-in-Dynamic-Exit-Models/README.md

 The package includes the manuscript PDF (after accepted), the main Python replication pipeline, the exported figures, and the exported tables currently available in the working directory you shared.

-## Important note on full reproducibility

-The main script depends on the raw input file:

-`data/raw/data_ryan_java.csv`

-That file was **not included** among the materials provided here.
-Because of that, this package is fully suitable for:

-1. archiving the current paper, code, tables, and figures;
-2. sharing the replication structure on GitHub;
-3. allowing a full rerun as soon as you add the raw file in the indicated folder.

-In other words, this is a **GitHub-ready reproduction package with one missing raw input file**.

 ## Folder structure

 ```text